rasmusjelsgaard/compatriot-spec/Design.md

 # Ideas for integrations on top of Compatriot
 Much of the value Compatriot provides comes from integrations.
 Below are some of the examples I imagine:

-1. Slurper that can consume [CycloneDX s-BOMs](#https://cyclonedx.org/#example-sbom) and store their contents in Compatriot as facts.
+1. Slurper that can consume [CycloneDX s-BOMs](#https://cyclonedx.org/#example-sbom) and store their contents in Compatriot.
+Would be combined with a slurper for test runs to figure out the test run results.
-2. Visual tool to make it easy to get an overview of what versions of software are not only supposedly compatible but also have been tested to be proven compatible.
+2. Visual tool to make an overview of what versions of software are not only supposedly compatible but also have been tested to be proven compatible (according to tests).
+3. Visual tool that helps build more complex queries.
+4. Hardware + software compatibility extensions so that it becomes possible to store information about test runs on different hardware specs as well.